jsebaltazar/tindog-clone/README.md

 **Technologies used**
 - <a href="https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5">HTML5</a>
-- <a href="https://developer.mozilla.org/en-US/docs/Web/CSS"> CSS</a>
+- <a href="https://developer.mozilla.org/en-US/docs/Web/CSS"> CSS3</a>
-- <a href="https://getbootstrap.com/">Bootstrap v4.0.0</a>
+- <a href="https://getbootstrap.com/">Bootstrap v4.3.x</a>

 Built for learning purposes only.
 Materials used belong to their respective copywrite owners.
+Well, except for Pampu the shih tzu 😁